|

 COMFORT!!
 Racing multis can be a rough

 ride.
-If you read my account of last years Rendezvous you know
+If you read my account of Rendezvous

-that it was only a matter of which way the Trimaran, Adios
+2004 you know that it was only a matter of which way the

-Knuckles when he was passed by Catamaran, The Boss,
+he was passed by Catamaran, The Boss, whose crew

-whose crew were relaxing sipping coffee in the cockpit.
-That
+were relaxing sipping coffee in the cockpit.
+That was it.
+His

-was it.
-His next boat was Light Blue Touch Paper and Stand
+next boat was Light Blue Touch Paper and Stand Clear,

 STABILITY!!
 Now here is where the shit